ryan-zhu-music/picoCTF-2022-Writeups/Forensics/Other/README.md

 ## Solution

-We know the flag begins with!`picoCTF{`, so we can open the file and search for that:
+We know the flag begins with`picoCTF{`, so we can open the file and search for that:

 ```
 $ cat anthem.flag.txt | grep "pico"